DaveAuld/MontyHallSim_python/README.md

 random = 50%
 swap = 66%

+**Command Line Options**
 The command line can take parameters as follows;
--o, --output    This flag will turn on individual round output on the display, hidden by default -r, --round ROUNDS  This parameter with set the number of rounds to ROUNDS.
+-o, --output    This flag will turn on individual round output on the display, hidden by default.
+-r, --round ROUNDS  This parameter will set the number of rounds to ROUNDS.
 Default is 1000.